Q\ What is the general purpose of the DIS internship program in Copenhagen?

 Q\ Does DIS offer a VISA and travel stipend to help me with some of the charges?

-DIS will reimburse travel and VISA expenses up to 1200 USD.
-Items that may be included with this is all costs related to obtaining a visa, paying the fees to the consulate, the international airfare to/from Copenhagen as well as any travel expenses you may have in connection with obtaining biometrics at a Danish consulate before submitting your visa application.
+DIS will reimburse travel and VISA expenses up to 1,200 USD.
+Items that may be included with this is all costs related to obtaining a visa, paying the fees to the consulate, the international airfare to/from Copenhagen, as well as any travel expenses you may have in connection with obtaining biometrics at a Danish consulate before submitting your visa application.

 Please note that the travel stipend will probably not cover all of your expenses, but will provide some substantial help.
 You are expected to finance the remaining costs yourself.

-Please note that the Danish visa rules are often submitted to changes.
+Please note that the Danish visa rules are often subject to changes.
 However, DIS will be fully updated on any new regulations and requirements by the time a candidate is offered a position.
 Note that you need to have a passport that is valid until 6 months after your internship ends.